MahirAzizMoon/Avatar-FIre-and-Ash-domestic-opening-box-office-prediction/README.md

-# Opening Week Box Office Revenue Prediction
+# Avatar: Fire and Ash domestic opening Week Box Office Revenue Prediction

 This project builds an end-to-end machine learning pipeline to predict the **opening domestic week box office revenue** of an unreleased film, using *Avatar: Fire and Ash* as a case study.